-After being diagnosed with a fatty liver condition (NAFLD), I always looked for natural ways to cleanse my liver, based on the idea that every little bit of help… helps.
+After being diagnosed with a fatty liver disease (NAFLD aka MASLD), I always looked for natural ways to cleanse my liver, based on the idea that every little bit of help… helps.

-The truth is that I am a bit skeptical when it comes to natural remedies but in some cases, I am willing to give some things a try if I consider that the worst thing they can do is them having no effect.
+The truth is that I am a bit skeptical when it comes to natural remedies, but in some cases, I am willing to give something a try if I consider that the worst thing they can do is have no effect.

-We’ve already talked about the hyped milk thistle which I took for a long time during my eventually successful battle to reverse fatty liver, but there’s a new natural way – maybe even “more natural” if something like that exists – to help cleanse the liver and help it with its battle against the extra fat: Green tea!
+We’ve already talked about the always-hyped milk thistle which I took for a long time during my eventually successful battle to reverse fatty liver, so it appears that natural remedies might indeed work.

 Drinking green tea when you have a fatty liver is probably not the first dietary change that a doctor would recommend.
 It’s surely not the most important one either.